kat-ushka/devops-with-kubernetes-course/Exercise 2.07/README.md

 - docker pull katushka/log-output-db:1.0

 ### Performing exercise-to-exercise flow
-To perform exercise flow I did next steps:

-1. Opened shell and checkout tag Exercise_2.07:
+1. Open shell and move to the folder of this exercise:
     ```shell
-    git fetch --all --tags
-    git checkout tags/Exercise_2.07
-    ```
-2. Moved to the folder of this exercise:
-    ```shell
     cd Exercise\ 2.07
     ```
-3. Created docker images by running docker-compose with script:
+2. Create an age key with script:
     ```shell
-    docker-compose build
+    age-keygen -o key.txt
     ```
-4. Pushed a new docker images to Docker Hub with a script:
-    ```shell
-    docker image push katushka/log-output-db:1.0
-    docker image push katushka/timestamp-generator:1.3
-    docker image push katushka/ping-pong:1.9
-    docker image push katushka/log-output:1.9
+3. Create a secret.yaml file like this:
+    ```yaml
+    apiVersion: v1
+    kind: Secret
+    metadata:
+      namespace: log-output
+      name: postgres-secret-config
+    type: Opaque
+    data:
+      POSTGRES_PASSWORD: <base64 password>
     ```
-5. Created an age key with script:
+4. Encrypt secret.yaml config with script:
     ```shell
-    age-keygen -o key.txt
+    sops --encrypt --age <public_key from the step 3> --encrypted-regex '^(data)$' secret.yaml > secret.enc.yaml
     ```
-6. Encrypted secret.yaml config with script:
+5. Create secret config with script:
     ```shell
-    sops --encrypt --age age1rf6mvs2deuyrv34qsl5ftq7tfvs8f9f3d5f4y63hjcpgznyuc42qj6ep8z --encrypted-regex '^(data)$' secret.yaml > secret.enc.yaml
-    ```
-7. Created secret config with script:
-    ```shell
     export SOPS_AGE_KEY_FILE=$(pwd)/key.txt
     sops --decrypt secret.enc.yaml | kubectl apply -f -
     ```
-8. Applied other manifests:
+6. Apply other manifests:
     ```shell
     kubectl apply -f manifests
     ```
-9. After the pod was initialized opened http://localhost:8081 to see the generated string with 0 ping-pongs.
+7. Open http://localhost:8081 to see the generated string with 0 ping-pongs.
-   Then visited http://localhost:8081/pingpong to increase the number of ping-pongs and renewed http://localhost:8081 to see an update.
+   Then visit http://localhost:8081/pingpong to increase the number of ping-pongs and renew http://localhost:8081 to see an update.

 ### How to do from the scratch

 Assuming you have, k3d, kubectl, age, and sops already installed.
+If not check [README.md](../README.md) for the installation links.

 1. Open shell and checkout tag Exercise_2.07:
     ```shell